JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Expected Outcomes/Deliverables**: Modified Namecoin software with your anonymity improvements.

 **Possible Mentors**: Jeremy, Daniel?, Ryan?, Joseph?, Brandon????, Hugo????

+## Scalability: Segregated Name Values

+The data attached to names in Namecoin is permanently part of the blockchain, which is bad for scalability.
+Jeremy Rand wrote a rough proposal called [Segregated Name Values (SegVal)](https://forum.namecoin.org/viewtopic.php?f=5&t=2482), which would allow name data to be discarded from the network after it has expired, thereby significantly improving scalability.
+You could implement SegVal and deploy it on a Namecoin testnet, for merging later to the production Namecoin mainnet.

+**Difficulty**: Hard

+**Requirements**: Familiarity with C++ and the Bitcoin Core codebase.

+**Expected Outcomes/Deliverables**: SegVal deployed on a Namecoin testnet.

+**Possible Mentors**: Daniel?, Jeremy, Anyone else?

+## Block Explorer

+Namecoin would benefit from a high-quality libre block explorer with support for name transactions.
+Brandon Roberts has already ported Bitcore to Namecoin, which might make it feasible to port the Insight block explorer to Namecoin.

+**Difficulty**: Easy

+**Requirements**: **TODO**

+**Expected Outcomes/Deliverables**: A Namecoin block explorer with support for name transactions.

+**Possible Mentors**: Brandon?, Jeremy, Hugo?, Joseph?, Ryan?, Anyone else?

 ## Search Engine / Metrics